danvk/aoc2022/README.md

 ## Daily Notes

+### Day 17 (9939 / 5946)

+Today was much easier than yesterday.
+I did today's while watching the World Cup third place match and baking bread, so I was a bit distracted.
+My only trouble in part 1 was mistyping the coordinates for the square -- I had two of the coordinates identical which took a while to debug.

+For part 2 I printed out the heights at the first few thousand times to look for periodicity.
+Then I realized I had no idea how to look for that (side note: how would you do this?).
+But if the top row was ever all full, it would have to repeat.
+Maybe?
+It would depend on the position in the jet sequence.
+So I printed that out, too, and low and behold it was always the same (i=8772) when the top row was full.
+After some fiddliness and off-by-one errors, that gave me my answer.

+I took the opportunity to track the bounding box in my `Grid` class as you update the grid.
+This makes calling `boundingBox` instant rather than `O(# cells)`.
+For printing the height at every step, this made an enormous difference.

+- Start: 10:33:17
+- ⭐️: 11:37:55 (1h4m)
+- ⭐️⭐️: 12:21:20 (1h48m)

 ### Day 16 (6564 / 4162)

 This was by far the hardest puzzle for me so far this year.
 I'm quite glad I didn't start it at midnight as that would have made for a very late night.